jbbranch9/button_calendar/README.md

     (B) use an element within an existing PySimpleGUI window by assigning button_calendar_object = ButtonCalendar().get_frame()
-        and adding button_calendar_object to the window's layout *NOTE: You must call post_finalize() AFTER the window is read or finalized, and/or BEFORE the window's event loop to enable full functionality.
+        and adding button_calendar_object to the window's layout*

+        *NOTE: You must call button_calendar_object.post_finalize()
+            AFTER the window is read or finalized, and/or BEFORE the window's event loop to enable full functionality.

 # SELECTED DATES: